 • This episode also has the first appearance of a “I thought you were Dale!” joke, which would become a staple of season eight.

-• This episode also gives us the deathless line: “Dames like her always have beer around.”
+• This episode also gives us the deathless line: “Dames like her always keep beer around.”

 • Fave riff: “Wow!
 Look!
 She really IS smart!”
 Honorable mention: “And then the tape ran out.”

-Episode guide: 107- Robot Monster (with shorts: Radar Men from the Moon, episode 4-Flight to Destruction and episode 5-Murder Car)
+Episode guide: 107- Robot Monster (with shorts: Radar Men from the Moon, Chapter 4: ‘Flight to Destruction’ and Chapter 5: ‘Murder Car’)

 Short 1: (1951) The thugs kidnap Joan and take off with her in a small plane but Cody is in hot pursuit.